tomedegroot/study-material/linux+LPICLevel1Exam1/learningPoints.md

 2. `dpkg i PACKAGEFILE` -> install a package, if you miss dependencies it will fail
 3. `apt-get install` -> will install the missing dependencies
 4. `dpkg i PACKAGEFILE` -> reinstall a package

+1. `dpkg --force-depends` -> turn all errors into warning, so you can install a package even if you do not have the required dependencies

 So with rpm you have to specify the missing requirements: `yum install NAMEOFREQUIREMENT`, but with dpkg, you just have to do an apt-get install without specifying the requirements